 - Flexible panels tend to not perform quite as well for their wattage rating

 - Hooking to an alternator can supplement the energy you get from solar

-As an example, if you calculate that you need about 150 Watts of solar but are mounting it flat, you would benefit from being safe and getting 200W of solar
+As an example, if you calculate that you need about 150 Watts of solar but are mounting it flat, you would consider getting 200W of solar.

 Based on our numbers with a healthy buffer built in: